top of page

 "The management, manipulation and rehabilitation of soft tissues of the body including muscles, tendons and ligaments.
 It is applicable not just to sports people but to anybody wishing to guard against or recover from a soft tissue injury."

-• Lead Sports Therapist for Paviors RFC (Winners of the Nottingham Cup 2015-2019 becoming "Best In Nottingham" for 4 consecutive years) and promoted into RFU National League Midlands Premier (Level 5) for the 2019-20 season.
+• Lead Sports Therapist to Paviors RFC 2013 - 2024: Winners of the Nottingham Cup since 2015 giving them the title "Best In Nottingham", and promoted into RFU National League Midlands Premier (Level 5) 2019 - 2023.

 • Asian Indoor and Martial Art Games 2017 in Ashgabat, Turkmenistan as part of the Host Medical Team.
-Whilst Kim was based in the Sports Massage Department treating athletes, helping teach local volunteers and helping manage the Ice Baths (Cryotherapy) it was a whole team effort to ensure the games ran smoothly and to a high standard of care and performance.
+Whilst I was based in the Sports Massage Department treating athletes, helping teach local volunteers and helping manage the Cryotherapy facilities, it was a whole team effort to ensure the games ran smoothly and to a high standard of care and performance.
 Lead Sports Massage Therapist was Mr. Nick Mooney.

 PERFORMING ARTISTS, TEAMS AND ATHLETES